ashrafalaghbari/GA-TCN-LSTM/README.md

 Oil production forecasting is a critical task for many oil and gas companies, governments, and policy-makers.
 Accurate forecasts are essential for planning and decision-making, such as determining production rates, managing inventory, and estimating future revenue.

 Conventional oil production forecasting methods have limitations due to the complexity and non-linear relationships in the data.
 Therefore, the use of advanced machine learning techniques and optimization algorithms can improve the accuracy of forecasts by accounting for these complexities and identifying the optimal combination of hyperparameters for each model.
 This project aims to provide decision-makers with better information to make informed decisions and improve the overall forecasting process.
-## Methodology
+## Workflow
 In this project, we followed a systematic approach to obtain and process the required oil well data.
 Initially, we extracted the necessary data from the `raw_data.xlsx` file.
 Next, we conducted exploratory data analysis (EDA) to better understand the characteristics of the data.
 The resulting dataset was then saved with the name `F_14.csv,` which includes production and injection data that significantly affect the well's production.
-We performed data cleaning on `F_14.csv` using our custom module, `oil_data_cleaner.py,` and saved the cleaned data to a file named `cleaned_F_14.csv.`
+We performed data cleaning on `F_14.csv` using our custom module, `odc.py,` and saved the cleaned data to a file named `cleaned_F_14.csv.`

 After cleaning the data, we used it as input to our proposed and reference models for forecasting.
 All datasets used in this project can be found in the `/datasets` folder, and the EDA and data cleaning process can be found in the `/data_preprocessing` folder.
 Finally, the modeling process, including the proposed and reference models, is documented in the `/modeling` folder.